skylargutman/Turtlebot4_FAU/README.md

 **Symptom:** After running `turtlebot4_setup.sh` and rebooting, the RPi is unreachable via SSH on both ethernet and Wi-Fi.

-**Cause:** The setup script deletes `50-cloud-init.yaml` and creates `40-ethernets.yaml` and `50-wifis.yaml` with default values that do not have your static IP or Wi-Fi credentials.
+**Cause:** The setup script overwrites `40-ethernets.yaml` and `50-wifis.yaml` with default values that do not have your static IP or Wi-Fi credentials.
 If you rebooted without editing these files, the RPi has no usable network config.

 **Fix:** You need to re-edit the SD card.
 Power off the bot, pull the SD card, mount it on your PC, and edit both files:
 - `/media/turtlebot4/writable/etc/netplan/40-ethernets.yaml`: add your static `10.0.0.XX/24` address (and `usb0` config)